cybercoderbot/carnd_term1/P3-BehavioralCloning/README.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network (59.8MB, exceeds the github limit and thus unable to be included in this repository)
-* video.mp4 for demonstrating the autonomous driving
+* video.mp4 for demonstrating the autonomous driving (32.3MB, exceeds the github limit and thus unable to be included in this repository.
+Please go to YouTube Link for recent results)

 ---